-Patient information

-Hand Soft Tissue Injury

-Fracture Care Team: Shared Care Plan

-Trust Switchboard for both sites: 0300 131 4500

-Fracture clinic and orthopaedic outpatient appointments:

-Eastbourne 0300 131 4788

-Conquest 0300 131 4861

-This information leaflet explains the ongoing management of your injury.

-You have sustained a soft tissue injury to your hand.
+Wrist Soft Tissue Injury Fracture Care Team: Shared Care Plan Trust Switchboard for both sites: 0300 131 4500 Fracture clinic and orthopaedic outpatient appointments: Eastbourne 0300 131 4788 Conquest 0300 131 4861 This information leaflet explains the ongoing management of your injury.
+You have sustained a soft tissue injury to your wrist.
 This means there is no bony injury but you may have hurt the structures around them.

-Healing: This normally takes approximately 4 - 6 weeks to fully heal.
+Healing: This normally takes approximately 2-4 weeks to heal.
 If you have been given a splint this is for comfort and doesn't affect the rate of healing.
 Pain and swelling: Take pain killers as prescribed.

 Using your hand: You may use the hand as pain allows.
 Follow up: This type of injury heals well and you will not need a follow up.
 Area of injury

-If you are worried that you are unable to follow this rehabilitation plan, Or if you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area, Or if you have any questions, please phone the Fracture Care Team for advice.

-Please follow the plan:

-Weeks since injury Plan 0 - 3 ✓ Use the splint for comfort✓ You can take the splint off for sleeping if you prefer✓ You can gently start the exercises below to help get normal movement back in your hand.
+If you are worried that you are unable to follow this rehabilitation plan, Or if you are experiencing pain or symptoms, other than at the site of the original injury or surrounding area, Or have any questions, please phone the Fracture Care Team for advice on the contact details provided above.
+Please follow the Management / Rehabilitation plan outlined below - Weeks since injury Plan 0 - 2 ✓ Use the splint for comfort✓ You can take the splint off for sleeping if you prefer✓ You can gently start the exercises below to help get normal movement back in your hand.
 2 - 4 ✓ Try to start doing normal activities without the splint (start gently)✓ The injury has healed.✗ Heavy tasks or lifting may be uncomfortable.
 6 ✗ If you are still experiencing significant pain and swelling then please contact the Fracture Care Team for advice.
-Advice for a new injuryCold packs: A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short-term pain relief.
+Advice for a new injuryCold packs:

+A cold pack (ice pack or frozen peas wrapped in a damp towel) can provide short-term pain relief.
 Apply this to the sore area for up to 15 minutes, every few hours.
 The ice must never be in direct contact with the skin.
-Exercises Exercises continued -
+Exercises:

 Squeeze a soft ball, playdough, plastic bottle or similar item.
-Do this for 30-60 seconds.
+Do this for 30-60 seconds